What is Carpal Tunnel Syndrome?

 Still, want to learn more?

-Check Out the Frequently Asked Questions About Back Pain
+Check Out the Frequently Asked Questions About Carpal Tunnel Syndrome

 First, let’s note that not all Carpal Tunnel Syndrome cases get worse.
 Some cases are just temporary conditions that can resolve themselves completely.
 Other cases will continue to progress, and patients may start to develop a burning sensation, weakness, or cramping of the hand.
 This pain can also be felt as a sharp, shooting pain in the forearms.
 They may experience a loss of strength in their grip and start to drop things more frequently.
 If these symptoms continue to go untreated, the muscles in your hand, especially the muscles in your palm of your hand, might start to atrophy or waste away.